Batth9152/Osu-but-only-Freedom-Dive/README.md

-* Shows code for p5.js
+* Shows code for a cool game
-* Shows code for HTML
+* P5.js code
 * More in the future.
+* give me your feedback.